awsdocs/amazon-guardduty-user-guide/doc_source/get-findings.md

 Type: String
 **blocked**
 The network connection blocked information\.
 For more information, see [Flow Log Records](https://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/flow-logs.html#flow-log-records)\.
+This value may not be set accurately if the Amazon EC2 instance that generated the finding is a classic Amazon EC2 instance\.
+This is because, in some cases, Amazon VPC Flow Logs do not accurately set this field for classic instances\.
 Type: Boolean
 **awsApiCallAction**
 Information about the `AWS_API_CALL` action that is described in this finding\.